razim-manzoor/mlproject1/README.md

-# My ML Project 🚀
+# Predict Math Score 🚀

 A production-ready machine learning pipeline that ingests, transforms, and trains a model on student performance data.
 This project also includes a Flask web application to serve predictions via a user-friendly interface.